FAQ & Forms

 Working with SBW

-• Regarding our pricing, our firm works a bit differently than most.
+Regarding our pricing, our firm works a bit differently than most.
 A tax return is the result of critical planning.
 Our passion is in helping people maximize their post-tax net worth.
 While cost is a consideration, we start our client relationships by learning about your goals, educating you on becoming tax efficient, and identifying an overall strategy for your business if applicable.
 Tax returns are very specific to you and your current situation.
 In order to provide an estimated cost we will first gather the information needed to get a better idea of what is encompassed in your tax picture.
 In our goals of being more thorough and strategic company we end up individualizing tax solutions versus a standard one-size-fits-all approach.
-Please call one of our offices, and one of our amazing administrative assistants will take you through a few questions.
-They will then pass the information on to one of our partners and we will follow-up with you to schedule an appointment.
+Please visit the contact page to fill out an appointment request!

 General Tax Questions